top of page

 Brush and floss

 Flossing removes plaque and bacteria that you cannot reach with your toothbrush.
 It helps dislodge bits of food that would otherwise collect bacteria and contribute to inflammation and infection on the gums.
-If you don't floss, you are missing more than one-third of your tooth surface.
+If you don’t floss, you are missing more than one-third of your tooth surface.
 Plaque is the main cause of gum disease.
 It is an invisible bacterial film that develops on your teeth every day.
 Within 24 to 36 hours, plaque hardens into tartar (also called calculus), which can only be removed by professional cleaning.
-Floss at least once a day, and plaque can be prevented from hardening into tartar.
+Flossing at least once a day can prevent plaque from hardening into tartar.

 See this link from the CDA on how to properly brush and floss your teeth.